552020/advent_of_code_2023/README.md

 01.46 - I had the brilliant idea to test the code with the small test file and the code throw some errors: I could solve them and I managed to get the final result, which is wrong of course!
 02.41 - Debugging with prints, a lot of them.
 03.24 - "Any source numbers that aren't mapped correspond to the same destination number.
 So, seed number 10 corresponds to soil number 10."
 Remember to read the subject in depth!
 04.08 - I found another bug.
 Hopefully the last one.
+04.17 - Test input solved.
+04.22 - Execution started